Cantera/cantera-website/pages/tutorials/yaml/species.rst

    .. class:: lead

-      A description of how elements and species are defined in YAML input files
+      A description of how elements and species are defined in YAML input files.
+      For additional information, see: :ref:`YAML elements <sec-yaml-elements>` and :ref:`YAML species <sec-yaml-species>` documentation.

 .. _sec-yaml-guide-elements: